walsung/tf-splunk-az/README.md

 ## Pre-requisite
 1. You need to register an Azure account. https://portal.azure.com, install Azure CLI locally
-2. You need to register a Terraform Cloud account. https://app.terraform.io/
+2. You need to register a Terraform Cloud account. https://app.terraform.io/, create Workspaces, create API token
 3. Azure CLI can be run on local or on cloud shell
 4. Highly recommended to set multi-factor authencation to Azure and Terraform accounts